fasrc/helmod/doc/FAQ.md

 ### What about easybuild?

-From a cursory look, its support of lmod appears to be minimal.
+From a cursory look, its support of Lmod appears to be minimal.
 In particular, it does not support module hierarchies.